 Lanterne, or Not Lanterne, That is the Question

-This is territory covered before by other bloggers, but being the Down East Know-It-All, I want to set the record straight on a small point.
+This is territory which has been covered before by other bloggers, but being the Down East Know-It-All, I want to set the record straight on a small point.
 As the regular reader knows, I am fascinated by design inspiration and sources, and strive for accuracy in noting those sources.

 The Original: Pavilion de La Lanterne at Versailles